mborik/SAA1099Tracker/doc/readme.txt

 == ABOUT SAA1099TRACKER =======================================================
 ===============================================================================

-~ SAA1099Tracker is offline storage HTML5/JavaScript chiptune music tracker.
+~ SAA1099Tracker is an offline storage HTML5/JavaScript chiptune music tracker.
-  It emulates pulse-sound generator soundchip Philips SAA 1099 produced in 80s of twentieth century which was used in/with these 8bit micro-computers:
+  It emulates soundchip Philips SAA 1099, programmable sound generator produced in 80s of 20th century and which was used in/with these 8bit micro-computers:
   - integrated in Sam Coupé
-  - sound interface MIF 85 for Tesla PMD 85
+  - in sound interface "MIF 85" for Tesla PMD 85
     (an 8-bit personal micro-computer produced in former Czechoslovakia)
-  - currently also few sound interfaces for ZX-Spectrum
+  - currently also in few sound interfaces for ZX-Spectrum

-~ SAA1099Tracker is channel-pattern oriented music tracker!
+~ SAA1099Tracker is a channel-pattern oriented music tracker.
-  Every channel-pattern can have any length of 1 to 128 and should be assigned to the any of six channels into any position which can have any length.
+  Every channel-pattern could have any length from 1 to 128 tracklines and could be assigned to any of six channel into any position of any length.

 ~ Sample defines amplitude of both stereo channels separately with optional noise generator (and its frequency) mixed into chosen amplitude for every